-The Finlandia Prize-nominated opening part of the autobiographical trilogy by a gifted portrayer of the human psyche.
+The Finlandia Prize-nominated opening part of the Helsinki trilogy by a gifted portrayer of the human psyche.

 Author: Pirkko Saisio